 So, the difference here is quite straightforward.
 While narrowness provides more focus, width offers more visibility or overall luminosity.
 If you want concentrated illumination, choose the first option, if not, the second one is the way to go.

 There is a simple calculation and working procedure of flood lights you should understand.
 The equation is as follows,

 Beam Range: Angle of the beam X 0.018 X distance from the projection.

 This equation will enable you to understand if your light is concentrated or width oriented.
 Let us break it down for you.

-If you purchase a floodlight which has an average angle of 120 degrees, and the distance from projection is 20 feet, let us do the math.
+If you purchase a LED or solar floodlight which has an average angle of 120 degrees, and the distance from projection is 20 feet, let us do the math.